Synopsis

 output opt1 [opt2 ...] verbose levThe key

-is used to specify the optional outputs.
+'output' is used to specify the optional outputs.

-Allowed options are 'vector'
+Allowed options are 'vector', 'HPL',

-and 'HPLonly'
+and 'HPLonly'.

-option specifies the output of steady-state
+The 'vector' option specifies the output of steady-state

 internal population vector, into the file named